-\begin{proof}[\Cref{prop:M_step_diff} and \Cref{prop:M_step_common}] Since the central part of the proofs is similar for both propositions, we detail the calculus denoting $\Theta = \{ \theta_0, \allowbreak \thetaii, \sigmaii \}$ for generality and dissociate the two cases only when necessary.
+Since the central part of the proofs is similar for both propositions, we detail the calculus by denoting $\Theta = \{ \theta_0, \allowbreak \thetaii, \sigmaii \}$ for generality, and dissociating the two cases only when necessary.
 Before considering the maximisation, we notice that the joint density can be developed as:

 The expectation is taken over $p(\mu_0(\Ut) \vert \yii)$ though we write it $\mathbb{E}$ for simplicity.
 We have: